 A leader in the industry may follow some social media marketing strategies that can help you promote certain features of your product or service more effectively.
-Or maybe you can learn how to do email marketing in a way that can transform potential customers into superfans for your brand.
+Or you can learn how to do email marketing in a way that can transform potential customers into superfans for your brand.

-Whichever the case, always pay attention to what competition is doing.
+Whichever the case, always pay attention to what the competition is doing.
 When undertaking something as serious as competitor analysis, always be thorough and expect the unexpected.

 Step 5: Market Analysis – Buyer Personas

 Your potential consumers are the ones who can help you figure out most of the obstacles you may have as an entrepreneur.